shuma66/tariq-ai/README.md

-# tariq-ai
+# Tariq AI ✨ 🌙 طارق
-🌙 Offline smart assistant for Raspberry Pi | Arabic &amp; English | Quran • Adhan • Stories • No Cloud Required
+An Offline smart assistant for Raspberry Pi | Arabic &amp; English | Quran • Adhan • Stories • No Cloud Required
-# GitHub Release Prep — Tariq AI

 ## 🧠 Overview

-Tariq AI is an offline, voice-driven smart assistant for Raspberry Pi.
-It supports Arabic and English, reacts with animated videos, plays Quran and Adhan, tells jokes and stories, and helps educate children and families with culturally aware content.
+Tariq AI is an offline, culturally-aware voice assistant for Raspberry Pi devices.
+Designed to be educational, fun, and private — especially for kids and family-friendly environments — Tariq speaks Arabic and English, reacts with videos, recites Quran, plays Adhan, shares stories, jokes, and hadiths, and supports touch-screen interaction without requiring a phone or internet.
 Designed as a phone-free AI companion.

 ## 📦 Features